wemake-services/wemake-python-styleguide/docs/pages/api.rst

 Then move to the :ref:`contributing <contributing>` guide where we specify all technical details about our workflow and tools.

+Then you will be ready
+to dive into our :ref:`"Creating a new rule tutorial" <tutorial>`.

-And finally you will need to go through the API reference.
+And finally you will need to go through the API reference to cover specific technical questions you will encounter.

 Philosophy